 Anu Jain is an entrepreneur and philanthropist driven to make a positive impact in the world.
 She is passionate about empowering girls and women.

-Anu is a Founding Member of the Billion Dollar Fund, Founder of the Anu and Naveen Jain Women Safety XPrize and President of the Anu Jain Family Foundation.
-She is also the Co-Founder of InfoSpace and Lavish Life and currently the VP of Community Relations at Viome, a company focused on disrupting healthcare with the goal of making chronic illness elective .
+Anu is a Founding Member of The Billion Dollar Fund for Women, Founder of the Anu and Naveen Jain Women Safety XPrize and President of the Anu Jain Family Foundation.
+She is also the Co-Founder of InfoSpace and Lavish Life and currently the VP of Community Relations at Viome, a company focused on disrupting healthcare with the goal of making chronic illness elective.